 Each student will be assigned work for home study throughout the school year.
 Their success in class is greatly affected by the completion of such homework.
 We ask for your cooperation in making sure that your child completes his/her work through the use of a planned study time at home.
-The agenda portion of this handbook is a good place to check for homework assignments.
-Staff posts academic information on our Skyward website.
+Staff posts academic information on our Schoology, our district learning management system.